gwdevhub/GWToolboxpp/README.md

 If you are here to check toolbox features and for a download link to go [https://haskha.github.io/GWToolboxpp/](https://haskha.github.io/GWToolboxpp/).
 Keep reading for information on how to download and build from the source.

 ## How to download and run
 1. Clone *recursively* the repository.
 On command line, use: `git clone --recursive https://github.com/HasKha/GWToolboxpp.git`. `GWCA` will fail with an error, you can ignore it.
+Read below for more information.
 2. Open GWToolboxpp.sln with Visual Studio.
 Toolbox is developed under VS2015 / VS2017, but earlier or later versions should work too.
 GWCA-related projects will fail to load, you can ignore this and remove them.
 You do *not* need a GWCA-Public project as part of the solution.
 3. Open the GWToolbox project properties (right click GWToolbox -> properties), and under `VC++ Directories` change in both `Include Directories` and `Library Directories` from `GWCA` to `GWCA-Public`.
 4. Set to Debug mode, Win32 and compile.